TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-event-handling.md

 </div>
 ```

-* Need to prevent default event handling which would otherwise scroll the grid
-* By default, grid will automatically be scrolled as you move focus towards edge
-* At first glance appears to work nicely
-* Quickly notice that you can lose input focus quite easily
-  * If you navigate fast (change direction frequently, hold key down to get auto repeat)
-  * Scrolling a focused cell off screen and then back on loses focus too
+Let's start with the arrow keys and do the rest once we've figured out what we're doing.
+I need to prevent default handling of the event otherwise the grid will scroll the focus cell out of view.
+We don't need the default scrolling as the `focus` method will (by default) ensure that the focused element is visible, scrolling it into view if needed.

+At first glance it appears to work nicely.
+However, you quickly notice that you can lose input focus quite easily.
+Sometimes, if you use the arrow keys to move the focus cell quickly it goes off screen for a second before the browser catches up.
+Or just use the scroll bar to move if off screen.
+Either way, when you bring it back the input focus has gone.

-* Makes perfect sense.
-Virtualized implementation, so anything off screen isn't rendered and doesn't exist in the DOM.
-* HTML spec says that focus should be given to the root element.
+Which makes perfect sense.
+The grid is virtualized.
+Anything off screen isn't rendered and is removed from the DOM.
+When that happens, the HTML spec says that input focus should be given to the root element.
 Which is completely useless.
 What happens to keyboard events after that is browser dependent.
-Chrome and Firefox do some kind of magic which ends up going back to scrolling the grid.
+Chrome and Firefox do some kind of magic which ends up going back to the default behavior of scrolling the grid.
 Safari ignores the events.
-* If focus cell ends up off screen, want to be able to use keyboard to bring it back on screen

 # Grid Handler